johnnywjy/JYRadarChart/README.md

 ##Installation

 ###CocoaPods

-TODO
+1. Create a Podfile in your project folder if you don't have one
+2. Add a pod entry for JYRadarChart to your Podfile `pod 'JYRadarChart'`
+3. Install the pod(s) by running `pod install`.
+4. Include JYRadarChart wherever you need it with `#import "JYRadarChart.h"`

 ###Manual Install

-All you need to do is drop JYRadarChart files into your project, and add `#include "JYRadarChart.h"` to the top of classes that will use it.
+All you need to do is drop JYRadarChart files into your project, and add `#import "JYRadarChart.h"` to the top of classes that will use it.

 ##Example Usage